 The 4 AM problem

-Offek said one thing back, and it stuck:
+Offek said one thing back.
+It stuck.

 "That's how entrepreneurship works.
 They always call you crazy or stupid until you make it."

-Then he showed me his landing page.
+Then he showed me his page.

 The receipts beat the doubts